rodero95/android_packages_apps_GApps/README.md

 	* All files are licensed to Google.
 	* You use them under your own responsibility.
 	* To include them in your build, just add this project to the local_manifest to the packages/apps/GApps folder and add the GApps package to your build.
-	* All Google Apps are included here.
+	* Google Home, Hangouts, Google+ and Face Detection have been left out.